[cabfpub] Ballot SC3 - Version 2

 Ballot SC3: Two-Factor Authentication and Password Improvements

-Purpose of Ballot: The Network Security Working Group met a number of times
+Purpose of Ballot: The Network Security Working Group met a number of times to

 improve the Network Security Guidelines requirements around authentication,

-specifically by requiring two-factor authentication, and improving the
+specifically by requiring two-factor authentication, and improving the password

 requirements in line with more recent NIST guidelines.